We would like to THANK

 LOVE SHOULD NOT HURT

-What you don't see in a weekly crime log is Domestic
+you don't see in a weekly crime log is Domestic Violence

-This is the second HBNW E-News that will bring it to light
+the next two HBNW E-News, we will bring it to light for

 Hermosa Beach residents can be assisted by crisis teams